 Interment Rights are perpetual rights.
 This means there is no limit to the time you own the right.
 The right becomes part of your Estate when you pass away.
 Your executors must notify Council to whom the right should be transferred to.

 Burial Site Availability

 Burial sites for in-ground burials are available for immediate use.
-Burial sites for future use are not available at this time.
-Mona Vale Cemetery observes state legislation limiting the sale of interment rights to two sites per person.
+A limited number of pre-need burial sites are currently available.
+Contact Cemetery Admin for more information.
+Northern Beaches Council observes state legislation limiting the sale of interment rights to two sites per person.

 What Size is the Burial Site?

-Each burial site can accommodate two adults.
-An infant or small child can be interred in a site as a first burial. .
+Each burial site is 1.065m wide X 2.44m long and can accommodate two adults.
+An infant or small child can be interred in a site as a first burial.